remix-pwa/remix-pwa/README.md

 - PWA client-side utilities that comes bundled with your App to give you more options and freedom while building the PWA of tomorrow.
 - Server-side utilities to simplify a lot of PWA backend for you.
 Developing would be more exciting!

-**v1 is officially here 🎉🎉!!
+**v1.1 is finally here 🎉🎉!!
 Check out the [release](https://github.com/ShafSpecs/remix-pwa/releases/tag/v1.0) changelog for a summary of the journey so far.**

 ## Table Of Content